 Winner by 3%

-IKEA rates % higher than Target on Compensation Culture Ratings vs Target Ratings based on looking at 9352 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Why do you feel undervalued and what would make you feel better about your compensation?" and "Are you satisfied with your stock/equity compensation?".
+IKEA rates % higher than Target on Compensation Culture Ratings vs Target Ratings based on looking at 9369 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does your company give annual bonuses?" and "Are you satisfied with your Benefits?".

 Team Culture Ratings vs Target